 Do you require a portfolio?
 What should it include?

 Lifelong Kindergarten does not require an explicit portfolio submission, but we are always interested to see examples of projects that you have worked on.
 The best way to share examples of your work is to include relevant URLs in your application.

 What projects and themes will the Lifelong Kindergarten group be working on over the next few years?

 We will continue to develop new technologies, activities, and communities to engage all young people, from all backgrounds, in creative learning experiences.
 As part of these efforts, we will continue to extend, support, and study our Scratch programming language and online community, and we will develop new creative learning environments such as the OctoPlay mobile coding app.
-We will we will continue to engage with educators around the world, through initiatives such as the Brazilian Creative Learning Network and the Learning Creative Learning online course and community.
+We will we will continue to engage with educators around the world, through initiatives such as the Brazilian Creative Learning Network and the Learning Creative Learning online course and community

 What careers do Lifelong Kindergarten graduates usually pursue?

 Lifelong Kindergarten alums have gone on to many different careers.
 Some have become professors at universities (in computer science, communications, or education departments), some have worked at large companies (including Google and Microsoft), while others have started their own companies.